Juunlee/Palaung_scripts/README.md

  17. Lastly, type or paste the following command line: <cldfbench lexibank.makecldf>
  This will recreate the file <cldf/forms.csv> in <deepadungpalaung/> and when you rerun <cognate\_detection.py> and steps 6-10 again, it will create a different result.

- (4)Adapting the script to other Lexibank datasets

- 18. The script can also be used to analyze any of several other datasets from Lexibank.
-To find such a dataset, browse <https://github.com/lexibank/><github.com/lexibank/> and change the first line of <Palaung\_scripts/cognate\_detection.py}> from <from lexibank\_deepadungpalaung import Dataset>  to e.g. <from lexibank\_chindialectsurvey import Dataset>.
- Now if users have also followed steps 3 and 4 with <deepadungpalaung> replaced by e.g. <chindialectsurvey>, it will construct a phylogenetic tree of Chin dialects.